ottokruse/generative-ai-toolkit/README.md

 <img src="./assets/images/x-ray-trace-map.png" alt="AWS X-Ray Trace Map Screenshot" title="AWS X-Ray Trace Map" width="1200"/>

 The AWS X-Ray view is great because it gives developers an easy-to-digest graphical representation of traces.
-It's easy to see what the agent did, in which order, how long these actions took, and what the trace attributes are (see "Meta Data" on the right) that capture e.g. inputs and outputs for LLM invocations and tool invocations:
+It's easy to see what the agent did, in which order, how long these actions took, and what the trace attributes are that capture e.g. inputs and outputs for LLM invocations and tool invocations (see the "Metadata" pane on the right) :

 <img src="./assets/images/x-ray-trace-segments-timeline.png" alt="AWS X-Ray Trace Segments Timeline Screenshot" title="AWS X-Ray Trace Segments Timeline" width="1200"/>